vladgitx/open-godfather/README.md

 npx github:vladgitx/og-cli <your-folder>
 ```

-And you're done!
-You can now edit `src/index.ts` and start the server using `npm run start`.
+That's it!
+You can now edit `src/index.ts` and start the server with `npm run start`.

 ## Usage example